spamegg1/tarski-examples/README.md

 This is a companion repository to [Tarski](https://github.com/spamegg1/tarski).

+Latest is 1.0.1 (Apr 09, 2026) staying in sync with the main repository.

 ## Usage

 You will need a JVM, and Scala 3.
 [This](https://www.scala-lang.org/download/) should give you everything you need.

+An easier way is to install [Scala-cli](https://scala-cli.virtuslab.org/install) which can automatically install a JVM for you.

-To work through the examples, clone this repository with
+To work through the examples, install `git`, clone this repository with

 ```bash
 git clone https://github.com/spamegg1/tarski-examples